can you pour concrete directly on dirt

 Final Thoughts

-Laying concrete requires more steps than simply pouring concrete onto the dirt.
-One needs to prepare the ground surface, making a subgrade and subbase, add the correct amount of aggregate, construct a form to mold the concrete into the desired shape, and reinforce the slab with a wire mesh.
+Laying concrete requires more steps than simply pouring concrete into the dirt.
+One needs to prepare the ground surface, make a subgrade and subbase, and add the correct amount of aggregate.
+Then, construct a form to mold the concrete into the desired shape and reinforce the slab with a wire mesh.

 The composition of your concrete is important, as well as following these steps accurately, as they all play a part in the overall strength of the concrete once it sets.